DreamOfTheRedChamber/leetcode/README.md

 * how to handle duplicates in binary search

 #### stack <a id="stack"></a>
+* When popping elements from stack, always check if the stack is empty.
+Otherwise, there might be a EmptyStackException()
 * Binary tree inorder traversal
 ```java
     public List<Integer> inorderTraversal( TreeNode root )